shoogkabiya/PplFinder/README.md

-to see my new app click on the the link:https://shoogkabiya.github.io/PplFinder/#/
+to see Deploy my app click on the the link:https://shoogkabiya.github.io/PplFinder/#/

 # Ppl Finder